Elbrys/bsc_openstack/README.md

 2. Copy Openstack Kilo blueprint from repo - https://www.ravellosystems.com/repo/blueprints/60360952
 3. Create application
 4. Add key to application
-5. Add bscui port to application - port 9001
+5. Add bscui port to application - http port 9001
-6. Add bscrest port to application - port 8181
+6. Add bscrest port to application - http port 8181
+7. Add novnc port to application - https port 6080
 7. Publish application - chooose AWS
 9. Confirm openstack works by logging into the openstack UI - use dns name and port 443 i.e. https to login to openstack UI
 10. Create openstack instance to confirm that openstack is working